MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-greeting.md

 # Creating a custom greeting for your virtual agent

 A customer can start a conversation with a virtual agent by entering any trigger phrase that starts a conversation defined by a topic.
-In many cases, the conversation starts with a simple greeting, such as *Hello* or *Good morning*.
+Sometimes the customer may start a conversation with a simple greeting, such as *Hello* or *Good morning*.
 To help you handle this common situation, Virtual Agent Designer automatically includes a built-in Greeting system topic when you create a virtual agent, which you can customize.

 Customizing your greeting gives you an opportunity to let the customer know that they are interacting with a virtual agent rather than a human agent, and to tailor the virtual agent to reflect your organization's personality.